 Betty looked down a bit, smiled shyly, and unconsciously primped her hair.
 She looked into his eyes and he into hers.
 It was chemistry.

 They talked for the rest of the trip and became more and more interested in each other, engulfed in insects, and a laughing recount of the recent events.
 It was the beginning of a beautiful relationship.

 Shortly thereafter, the train came to a stop.
 Barney and Betty gathered their belongings and headed out.
 I would like to add that there was a very pleasant hurdle cleared at this point.
-You see, as they walked out of the compartment, Betty slipped just a bit and Barney gently but firmly caught her.
-They once again looked into each other's eyes.
-Barney stepped back.
-She smiled and they both walked out oblivious to everything except each other.
+You see, as they walked out of the compartment, Betty slipped her hand into his.
+Barney, gently tightened his grip and the two walked out oblivious to everything except each other.

 In fact, they were so oblivious that they didn't notice the man and woman in the next door compartment swatting at something in the air.